Early Childhood:

 learning; the Foundation publishes the Cognitively Oriented Preschool

-group based at Project Zero at the Harvard Graduate School of Education,
+based at Project Zero at the Harvard Graduate School of Education, focuses on

 children’s learning.
 The site includes tools to help teachers understand